I love being with people in the depths of what’s real.

 About Sarah Kerr

 As a sacred deathcare practitioner and a teacher, I’m passionate about helping my clients and students find the healing gifts that can accompany death and loss.

-I’ve been in practice since 2012, and I’m passionate about helping people meet death and loss in soul-centric way.
+I’ve been in practice since 2012, and I love helping people meet death and loss in soul-based way.
 I have a PhD in Transformative Learning, with a focus on contemporary ritual healing.
 I’ve been a student of cross-cultural energy healing for almost three decades and have studied with many Indigenous and western teachers.

-I’ve made my own journeys through darkness and difficulty, into healing and resolution.
+I’ve made my own journeys through death and loss, into healing and resolution.

 Are you looking for support through a past or upcoming death?

 When you, or someone close to you, is experiencing the initiatory power of serious illness or death, the journey can be a roller coaster of emotional and interpersonal challenges.